AuburnSounds/Dplug/README.md

 No. And if you don't use it, you don't pay for it.

-- What is the oldest supported Windows version?

-Windows 7.

-- What is the oldest supported OS X version?

-OS X 10.9+.

 - What D compiler can possibly be used?

    See `.travis.yml` for supported compilers.
 The latest DMD or LDC should do.

-- What D compilers are recommended?

-   For releases it is highly recommended that you use LDC >= 1.8.
+   We recommend that you use LDC.
-   When in development you can use DMD for faster compilation times.

 - Is Dplug stable?

-Dplug has excellent stability.
+Dplug has a deep commitment to stability.

 Dplug documents all breaking changes in the [Changelog](https://github.com/AuburnSounds/Dplug/wiki/) and issues major SemVer tags for breaking changes.